TranThanhTuan2509/Time-Series-Forecasting/README.md

 ![image](https://github.com/TranThanhTuan2509/Time-Series-Forecasting/assets/119112296/b408f5cb-f022-429b-a731-a23361c0aa7f)

 # Preprocessing
-- This data set only has 2 columns, so you have to add more columns.
-The number of columns you add depends on your requirements.
+- This dataset currently comprises only 2 columns, so you need to add more columns.
+The number of columns to be added depends on your specific requirements
-- All Time-information columns have to change the datatype to "Datetime" datatype.
+- All Time-information columns have to change the datatype to "Datetime".
 - Here is the data virtualization before handling missing data:
 ![image](https://github.com/TranThanhTuan2509/Time-Series-Forecasting/assets/119112296/49c2e2c7-bdda-4142-9ec0-17b22068e41a)
-- As you can see, the data following to a period so you have not to handle the missing data by using simple impute or filling missing data with a specific value.
-The only way to handle this is using interpolation method.
+- As you can see, the data follows a pattern, so you do not have to handle the missing data by using simple imputation or filling it with a specific value.
+The only way to handle this is by using the interpolation method
-- Here is the data virtualization after using interpolation method:
+- Here is the data virtualization after using the interpolation method:
 ![image](https://github.com/TranThanhTuan2509/Time-Series-Forecasting/assets/119112296/fc76d7b4-1b93-4352-b88a-d25b594cebec)
-- Time series forecasting has not to use the train-test-split method when you train because the time series forecasting properties ( continuous ) while train-test-split random the data.
+- In time series forecasting, the train-test-split method should not be used during training because time series data has continuous properties, whereas train-test-split randomizes the data

 # Requirement
 - Pandas
-- Sk-learn
+- sk-learn